Elessar617/Crypto_Bot/v6_plan.md

     *   Refactored the test suite in `tests/test_trade_manager.py` to mock the `PersistenceManager` class and align with the new architecture.
     *   Resolved all related test failures, ensuring the system is stable.
 *   **[X] Smoke Test:** Successfully ran the bot in a live environment, fetching market data and executing the full trade cycle without runtime errors.
-*   **[ ] Final Code Review:** A final review of the codebase for clarity, consistency, and adherence to design principles.

 ### 4. Summary Checklist & Progress